-Veterinarians have several options for diagnosing heartworm disease but in a majority of cases, a blood test will determine the presence, or lack thereof, of the heartworm parasite.
+Veterinarians have several options for diagnosing heartworm disease but in a majority of cases, a blood test will determine the presence, or lack thereof, of the parasitic heartworm infection.

 The preferred diagnosis method is the antigen detection test because it is considered to be the most accurate for dogs.
 The problem is, this test can only detect adult female worms.
 The earliest that heartworms presence can be confirmed in the body is about five months after the dog is bitten by an infected mosquito.
 That’s why your vet will probably recommend doing this test once a year at your dog’s annual wellness visit.

-Another test is used to detect microfilariae in the bloodstream.
+Another heartworm test is used to detect microfilariae in the dog's bloodstream.
 The presence of microfilariae in the pup’s bloodstream indicates that they’re infected with adult heartworms.
-Similarly to the antigen test, this test can detect the presence of microfilariae about six months after the dog is bitten by an infected mosquito.
+Similar to the antigen test, this test can detect the presence of microfilariae about six months after the dog is bitten by an infected mosquito.

-If your dog tests positive for heartworm disease via a blood test, the veterinarian will use additional tests for confirmation.
+If your dog tests positive for heartworm disease via a microfilariae blood test, the veterinarian will use additional diagnostics for confirmation.
 These tests will also ensure that your pet can safely undergo treatment and recover as soon as possible.

 Other diagnostic tools include x-rays and echocardiography.
 Your vet will decide which test to use depending on the dog’s overall health, as well as previous use of preventive medication.
 Photo by freestocks.org from Pexels

 Dog Heartworm Treatment

 If left untreated, heartworm disease will damage the dog’s lungs, heart, kidneys, and liver, eventually resulting in death.